Reliability and Maintenance – the 3 KPIs Every Facility Should Be Tracking

 Benchmarking Reactive Maintenance

-Dr. Klaus Blache at the University of Tennessee's Reliability and Maintainability Center suggests that as a rule of thumb, only 5 to 15 percent of the maintenance that organizations perform should be reactive.
+Dr. Klaus Blache at the University of Tennessee’s Reliability and Maintainability Center suggests that only 5 to 15 percent of maintenance should be reactive.

-Recently, a study conducted by global commercial real estate services company JLL concluded that implementing proper preventive maintenance not only paid for itself, but ultimately resulted in a 545 percent return on investment for the organization.
+A study conducted by global commercial real estate services company JLL concluded that implementing proper preventive maintenance not only paid for itself, but ultimately resulted in a 545% return on investment.

-Vector Solutions has partnered with thousands of organizations that have leveraged our online maintenance training courses and LMS developed specifically for industrial organizations to mitigate risks, retain employees, and drive uptime.
+Vector Solutions has partnered with thousands of organizations that have used our online maintenance training courses and LMS developed specifically for industrial organizations to mitigate risks, retain employees, and drive uptime.

 Contact us today to learn more.